What does the orthodontic treatment journey look like?

 At DenCos, every treatment plan is developed and supervised by Dr. Jing Guo, who is registered in the Dutch specialist register (BIG 19918762902) and has treated over 3,000 orthodontic cases.

-Phase 1: What happens during the first consultation?
+Phase 1: What happens during the diagnostic appointment?

-The first consultation is a comprehensive diagnostic appointment lasting approximately 45 minutes.
+The diagnostic appointment is a comprehensive clinical session lasting approximately 45 minutes.
 Dr. Guo assesses your teeth, jaw relationship, and facial profile using three types of records:

 Based on these diagnostics, Dr. Guo creates a personalised treatment plan including: